plone/documentation/about/rst-styleguide.rst

 or upon "grammatical" boundaries
 (and not merely word ones).

-But again, do not be afraid to use more than 80 characters.
+Do not be afraid to use more than 80 characters.

 Document page format